Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Experiments

 \subsection{Online A/B Test Experiment}

-We compare the improvements of different methods in terms of daily active live stream users (DAU), live stream watch time, video watch time, app usage duration, and user retention relative to the baseline.
+The online A/B Test is conducted over a 5-day period in 2024 September and we randomly choose 20\% users (over 20 million) in Kwai app as the experimental group.
+Then we compare the improvements of different methods in terms of daily active live stream users (DAU), live stream watch time, video watch time, app usage duration, and user retention relative to the baseline.
 The baseline uses the SAC framework for live stream allocation.
-The results of the online A / B test are shown in Table \ref{table:3}.
+The results of the online A/B test are shown in Table \ref{table:3}.

 Note that the Dummy method injects a live stream for each request.
 We can see that SL-MGAC achieves a significant improvement in live stream watch time while also increasing the app usage duration and user retention than other methods.
 This shows that SL-MGAC is more effective in maximizing long-term live stream rewards while avoiding the negative impact on app usage duration and user retention.
 Although SL-MGAC-0 shows a greater improvement in live stream DAU compared to SL-MGAC, it tends to be more greedy in injecting live streams, which may affect the long-term user experience for most users.
-Moreover, although the dummy method can greatly improve DAU and live stream viewing time, it significantly affects app usage time and user retention.
+Moreover, although the dummy method can greatly improve DAU and live stream viewing time, it significantly affects app usage duration and user retention.